2025 RBC Canadian Open PGA Online Betting

-One of the oldest golf tournaments on the PGA Tour is the RBC Canadian Open, which takes place in early June.
-The event debuted in 1904.
-The spot on the PGA Tour schedule is not the best for the RBC Canadian Open, as it is held the week before the U.S. Open and that means that many of the world’s top players may not be in the field.
-Somewhat surprisingly, big-name players have won the last two events, as Dustin Johnson won in 2018, while Rory McIlroy won the title in 2019 and 2022.
+One of the oldest golf tournaments on the PGA Tour is the RBC Canadian Open, which takes place in late May or early June.
+The event debuted in 1904 and has had various spots on the PGA Tour schedule.
+It does not have a favorable spot on the schedule in 2025, as it is held just one week before the U.S. Open and that means many of the world’s top players will bypass the tournament.
+It was Robert MacIntyre winning the tournament a year ago, but big-name players have won this event in the past, including Dustin Johnson in 2018 and Rory McIlroy in 2019 and 2022.
 The tournament was cancelled in 2020 and 2021.
-The 2023 RBC Canadian Open will be held from June 8-11.
-Two top players who committed early to playing this event are Sam Burns and Cameron Young.
+The 2025 RBC Canadian Open will be held from June 5-8.
+Top players who have committed early to playing this event are Rory McIlroy, who has won this event twice, Nick Taylor who became the first Canadian in almost 70 years to win this tournament two years ago, Wyndham Clark, Corey Conners, Max Homa, Shane Lowry, defending champion Robert MacIntyre and Justin Rose, among others.

 RBC Canadian Open Winners (2000)